berteotti/best-fees/README.md

 The idea is to make fees much more dynamic by creating a relationship with market factors like volatility.

-In this case the volatility of last 7 days is compared agaisnt last 24 hours volatity to assess if is increasing or decresing.
+In this case the volatility of last 7 days is compared against last 24 hours to assess if is increasing or decreasing.
 This is used to tune the sigmoid function to return higher fees (if 24 hours volatility is higher) or vice-versa.

 This is only a glimpse of what's possible.